CSCfi/csc-user-guide/docs/computing/allas.md

 * **swift python client:** (Swift) [Native Swift client](../data/Allas/using_allas/swift_client.md)
 * **s3cmd:** (S3) [S3 client](../data/Allas/using_allas/s3_client.md#configuring-s3-connection-in-supercomputers)

-More information about using Allas can be found from the Allas documetation.
+More information about using Allas can be found from the Allas documentation.
 * [Allas](../data/Allas/overview.md)

 The Allas documentation includes two tutorials that are especially designed for Puhti and Mahti users: